Mphoola/Laravel-Vue-SPA-starter/README.md

-# Laravel-Vue-SPA-with-Datatables
+# Laravel-Vue-SPA-starter

-The optimal way on how to use datatables  in your laravel vue spa
+quickly scaffold your laravel vue spa with vite